moonbitlang/moonbit-RFCs/README.md

 ## Lifecycle of a RFC
 - PRs of accepted RFCs will be merged into this repo
-- PRs of arejected RFCs will be closed
+- PRs of rejected RFCs will be closed
 - RFCs with open PRs are open for discussion